-Stéphane is a plant biologist, assistant professor at the Department of Forest Genetics and Plant Physiology of the Swedish University of Agricultural Sciences (SLU) since 2019 where he leads his independent research group.
+Stéphane is a plant biologist, associate professor at the Department of Plant Physiology of Umeå university, a part of Umeå Plant Science Centre, since January 2023 where he leads his independent research group.
 He is also an affiliated PI at IceLab since 2021.

 After finishing his Master’s Degree in Genomics and Plant Biology at the University Paris Diderot in 2011, he embarked on a PhD under the supervision of Dr. Grégory Mouille (2011-2014) at the Institut Jean-Pierre Bourgin (IJPB, Versailles, France) within the French Institut National de la Recherche Agronomique (INRA, now INRAE).
 He worked with the model species Arabidopsis thaliana, and used molecular biology, genetics, physiological and cell wall chemical characterization to study the physiological and chemical basis of cell adhesion in plants.